harshpatel98/portfolio/README.md

 # Skills
 This website was created using ReactJs from scratch and it covers majorty of the current web development skills.
 A very unique feature about my website is that it uses many react libraries.
 The most noticeable being react-scroll.
-React Scroll creates an animated scroll when clikcing on link which redirects you to different sections of the page.
+React Scroll creates an animated scroll when clicking on link which redirects you to different sections of the page.

 ## Coding methods
 - organized code to add or remove sections to the site